 What do Valentines Day STEM challenges look like?

-STEM challenges are usually open-ended suggestions to solve a problem or challenge that is meant to get your kids thinking about and using the design process?
+STEM challenges are usually open-ended suggestions to solve a problem or challenge meant to get your kids thinking about and using the design process.

 What’s the design process?
 I’m glad you asked!
-In many ways, it’s a series of steps an engineer, inventor, or scientist would go through when trying to solve a problem.
+In many ways, it’s a series of steps an engineer, inventor, or scientist would go through to solve a problem.
 Learn more about the steps of the engineering design process.